Rumor of Brooklyn Bridge Collapse Sparked Fatal Stampede During Opening Week

 Hatry says that doing the project made her realize “there’s a beautiful community here on the Upper West Side.”
 She has posted on her Instagram that neighbors have brought her tea while she’s working, water to assist in the sculpting, and other gifts.
 Nobody initially knew who was making the bear sculptures, and so someone in the community installed the SNOWBANKSY 2021 sign.

-The funeral on Wednesday will not be a somber affair however.
-Hatry describes it more as a celebration and a “getting together.”
-There will be musicians.
-It will be, as Hatry says, an event about “thinking about what we can do about the climate and celebrating and watching them melt.”
+A funeral was held for the bears when they melted in 2021.
+Hatry described that event as more of a celebration and a “getting together" and "thinking about what we can do about the climate and celebrating and watching them melt.”

 For more photos keep reading below.
-You can find the SNOWBANKSY polar bear sculptures both near the entrance at 86th Street and Central Park West and on the east walkway of the Reservoir.
-Follow artist Heidi Hatry on Instagram.
+You can find the polar bear sculptures on the Great Lawn.
+Follow artist Heidi Hatry on Instagram and the @polarbearfest for updates!

 Here’s an interview of Hilde with Mickey Blank of New York Live with Mickey: